 (Korea Economic Research Institute)

-The business survey index of the country's top 600 companies by sales came to 84.6 for October, slightly up from the 83.5 for September, the Korea Economic Research Institute (KERI) said in a statement.
+The business survey index (BSI) of the country's top 600 companies by sales came to 99.5 for November, up from the 84.6 for October, the Korea Economic Research Institute (KERI) said in a statement.

 A reading below 100 means pessimists outnumber optimists, while a figure above the benchmark means the opposite.

-The BSI has stayed below 100 for 29 consecutive months after reaching 100.3 in May 2018, said KERI, a research institute under the Federation of Korean Industries, the country's biggest business lobby.
+The BSI has stayed below 100 for 30 consecutive months after reaching 100.3 in May 2018, said KERI, a research institute under the Federation of Korean Industries, South Korea's biggest business lobby.

-KERI's analysis for this month gave an index of 84, up from 79.8 a month earlier as the pandemic prolongs, it said.
+KERI's analysis for this month gave an index of 98.7, up from 84 a month earlier despite the prolonged pandemic, it said.